 Peggy’s Cove Lighthouse, Nova Scotia #58903 Purchase

 Nova Scotia was one of the highlights of the trip for me.
 For many years I’ve wanted to visit and photograph the Atlantic Provinces.
 The colorful fishing villages and seascapes have a powerful attraction for me.
-One location was high on my must see list.
-Peggy’s Cove, is arguably one of the most photographed and visited spots in all of Canada.
-After spending several days in remote and quiet Cape Bretton Highlands National Park, we were unsettled to be confronted by endless tour busses and crowds of people swarming everywhere!
+One location was high on my must-see list.
+Peggy’s Cove is arguably one of the most photographed and visited spots in all of Canada.
+After spending several days in remote and quiet Cape Bretton Highlands National Park, we were unsettled to be confronted by endless tour buses and crowds of people swarming everywhere!
 While waiting for evening light and the crowds to thin, we spent a relaxing day picnicking and exploring the nearby granite shoreline.

-Photographing sunset at the lighthouse was a bit disappointing due to the lack of clouds.
+Photographing the sunset at the lighthouse was a bit disappointing due to the lack of clouds.
 The local weather forecast had predicted rain the next morning adding to our frustration.
-With a chance the storm may arrive after sunrise we spent an uncomfortable night truck-camping in the parking lot near the lighthouse.
+With a chance the storm may arrive after sunrise we spent an uncomfortable night truck camping in the parking lot near the lighthouse.
 The next morning clouds began to move in just at sunrise.
-Perfect conditions for those extremely rare light shows that starts great and continues to improve over time.
+Perfect conditions for those extremely rare light show that starts great and continues to improve over time.
 I ended up making many images before the clouds finally blocked the sun and everything went grey and rainy.